Montana/delayremove/README.md

 ### Questions

 If you have any questions please email me at montana@getprowl.com.
+Written by <a href="http://www.montanamendy.com">Montana Mendy</a>.